An RV ventures down a winding highway.

 Wheel Chocks – the last thing you want is your RV rolling away on you while you’re outside.

-Leveling Blocks – these can be purchased, or you can use wood blocks.
-They’ll help keep the RV as level as possible so it’s safe and comfortable.
+Leveling Blocks – these can be purchased or used as wood blocks.
+They’ll help keep the RV at a level as possible so it’s safe and comfortable.

 Living